Interaction Morawetz estimate for the magnetic Schr\"odinger equation and applications: Introduction

-The proof of Theorem \ref{thm1} relies on the \emph{commutator vector operators} method developed in \cite{CGT08}.
 The main ingredient comes from the local conservation laws.
 In the case of the classical NLS the momentum is conserved.
 In the case of mNLS, we obtain only a balance law (see \eqref{p2} and \eqref{t00}-\eqref{tjk} for precise definitions)

 which eventually results in a need to control a term of the form If $B(t)$ were positive, we could just ignore it (see for example the proof of \eqref{virial3}).
 However as shown in the appendix, this cannot be expected in general.
 Another way to handle this term follows the path used by Fanelli and Vega \cite{FanelliVega09} for the linear magnetic Schr\"odinger equation.
 Moreover, applying the results of \cite{FanelliVega09}, D'Ancona, Fanelli, Vega and Visciglia established a family of Strichartz estimates \cite{JFA}.
-Their work motivates us to assume similar conditions on our gauge potentials.
-As a result, we can control the term $B(t)$ leading to interaction Morawetz estimates for mNLS.
+Their work motivates us to assume similar conditions on the gauge potentials.
+As a result, we can control the term $B(t)$, and hence obtain the interaction Morawetz estimates for mNLS.
 To show Theorem \ref{thm3} we need an inhomogeneous Strichartz estimate.
-This is a simple consequence of the Christ-Kiselev Lemma and Strichartz estimates from \cite{JFA} (stated in Theorem \ref{mss} and Theorem \ref{CK}), and we record it here for completeness. \begin{thm} Consider an inhomogeneous linear magnetic Schr\"{o}dinger equation with zero initial data on $\R^{1+n}, n\geq 3$. \be \ee and suppose $u$ is a solution of (\ref{inhomog_eq}) and that $(A_{0}, A)$ satisfy \eqref{FVc0}-\eqref{FVc2}, \eqref{FVc3}-\eqref{FVc6}.
+This is a simple consequence of the Christ-Kiselev Lemma and Strichartz estimates from \cite{JFA} (stated in Theorem \ref{mss} and Theorem \ref{CK}), and we record it here only for completeness. \begin{thm} Consider an inhomogeneous linear magnetic Schr\"{o}dinger equation with zero initial data on $\R^{1+n}, n\geq 3$. \be \ee and suppose $u$ is a solution of (\ref{inhomog_eq}) and that $(A_{0}, A)$ satisfy \eqref{FVc0}-\eqref{FVc2}, \eqref{FVc3}-\eqref{FVc6}.
 Then

 for Schr\"odinger admissible Strichartz pairs $(q, r), (\tilde{q}, \tilde{r})$ such that both admissible pairs satisfy

 and where $p'$ denotes the H\"older dual exponent of $p$. \end{thm} The dispersive properties of the magnetic Schr\"odinger equations have been studied also by \cite{D'AnconaFanelli08, EGS08, EGS09, GST07, MMT08}.
 We would like to investigate in the future if the interaction Morawetz estimates could be recaptured in the setting of these works.
 Also see \cite{AFG11, Garcia11}.